martinvonz/jj/docs/config.md

 `core.fsmonitor = "watchman"`.
 Ensure that you have [installed the Watchman executable on your system](https://facebook.github.io/watchman/docs/install).

+You can configure `jj` to use watchman triggers to automatically create snapshots on filestem changes by setting `core.watchman.register_snapshot_trigger = true`.

 You can check whether Watchman is enabled and whether it is installed correctly using `jj debug watchman status`.